 Hana tsumami kanzashi are typical of maiko, apprentice geisha.
 These are created from squares of silk by a technique known as tsumami (pinching).
-Each square is folded multiple times with the aid of tweezers into a single petal.
+Each square is folded multiple times with the aid of tweezers, into a single petal.
 It's a difficult but rewarding technique.

-~What materials do you use?
+Q. What materials do you use?

 I use mostly silk, either from Milanówek, which is the traditional Polish center of silk manufacture, or vintage kimono silk.